 The impact of startups

-One of the most frequently-mentioned innovation drivers is to observe agile startups, and to either bring them into the fold through acquisitions, or to challenge them in their own market.
+One of the top innovation drivers is to observe agile startups, and to either bring them into the fold through acquisitions, or to challenge them in their own market.
 However, the underlying point is how they got there first.
 What is a change engine?
 How did they leapfrog the major players?